ethylowy/Ender-3_v3_SE-KE_Mod/README.md

+# ;TLDR
+This profile will work on stock printer running Klipper - You don't need to mod anything.
+Just choose right settings.

+# DISCLAIMER
+Many thanks to everyone, who contributed, and helped me with setting profiles and tweaking stuff.<br>
+Some of my PrusaSlicer profile settings are based on Sims' work, which can be found here : https://github.com/suchmememanyskill/PrusaSlicer-Ender3-v3-SE-Config

 # The new adventure for me - Ender-3 V3 SE with some hardware mods
-One of the few mods i had done on the very beggining:
+One of the few mods i had done at the very beggining:
 <ol>
   <li>Installing Klipper on my Dell Wyse 3040 terminal, and connecting it to Ender</li>
   <li>Linear rail X-axis</li>